MarkBennett/lets-learn-react-hooks/README.md

-handling effects that depend on a callback tied to this closure handling effects that don’t complete within a single render Sharing state between components with useContext / useReducer Creating and sharing code with hooks
+handling effects that depend on a callback tied to this closure handling effects that don’t complete within a single render Sharing state between components with useContext / useReducer
+## Creating and sharing code with hooks
-Keep hooks simple
+* Keep hooks simple
-Keep your hooks pure, or
+* Keep your hooks pure, or
-Make dependencies obvious
+* Make dependencies obvious

-Best practices and anti-patterns
+## Rules of hooks

-Testing components with hooks
+## Testing components with hooks
 When, and when not, to optimise with useCallback and useMemo Passing callbacks as deps
 Expensive to render components